mParticle/docs/src/pages/guides/idsync/best-match-strategy/index.md

 ---
 title: Best Match Strategy
-order: 4
+order: 11
 ---

 | **Unique IDs** | **Login IDs** | **On New Known User** | **On Logout** |
 | --- | --- | --- | --- |
 | None | None | N.A. | N.A. |

-## Use Cases
+## Use cases

-The Best Match strategy does not apply any special business logic.
+The best match strategy does not apply any special business logic.
 It suits device-centric business models that do not rely on uniquely identifying users.
-Four general use cases are suited to the Best Match strategy.
+Four general use cases are suited to the best match strategy.

 * Brands that do not support login behavior.
 * Brands that do support login but always assign a primary unique ID to users on first contact.